cohere-ai/quick-start-connectors/freshdesk/README.md

 ## Limitations

+This connector uses Freshdesk's [Filter Tickets](https://developers.freshdesk.com/api/#filter_tickets) API, which does not have full-text search enabled for the subject or description of tickets.
+It uses strict matching on Ticket fields (see documentation for details).

 ## Configuration

 To use this connector, you will need a Freshdesk support portal.
 From there, click your profile picture